GIST-CSBL/DeepConv-DTI/README.md

                           [feature_name]]
 ```

-For training model, you should input 3 files, DTI informatin file, drug information file and target protein information file, as their format is specified above.
+For training model, you should input 3 files, DTI information file, drug information file and target protein information file, as their format is specified above.

 DTI information file for training should have `Label` column for training.